elastic/elasticsearch-py/README.rst

 Python Elasticsearch Client
 ===========================

 Official low-level client for Elasticsearch.
-It's goal is to provide common ground for all Elasticsearch-related code in Python; because of this it tries to be opinion-free and very extendable.
+Its goal is to provide common ground for all Elasticsearch-related code in Python; because of this it tries to be opinion-free and very extendable.